pyTooling/pyTooling/doc/DataStructures/Tree.rst

 Tree Rendering
 ==============

 The tree data structure can be rendered as ASCII art.
-The :py:meth:`~pyTooling.Tree.Node.Render` method renders the tree into a multi line string.
+The :meth:`~pyTooling.Tree.Node.Render` method renders the tree into a multi line string.

 .. todo:: TREE:Render:: explain parameters